Navigating Background Checks

 Each state and territory in Australia use a different system for regulating background checks.

-South Australia (SA), New South Wales (NSW), Queensland (QLD) and the Northern Territory (NT) use the Working with Children Check (WWCC) The Australian Capital Territory (ACT) and Tasmania (TAS) use the Working with Vulnerable People Checks (WWVP).
+South Australia, Western Australia, New South Wales, Queensland and the Northern Territory use the Working with Children Check.
+The Australian Capital Territory and Tasmania use the Working with Vulnerable People Checks.

 Working with Vulnerable People Checks refer to both children and disadvantaged adults, whereas the Working with Children Check relates only to child-related work.
-It has a narrower application than the WWVP.
-In relation to NDIS activities, an additional NDIS Worker Check may be required for certain volunteers conducting relevant activity in SA, NSW, QLD or NT.
+It has a narrower application than the Working With Vulnerable People.
+In relation to National Disability Insurance Scheme activities, an additional National Disability Insurance Scheme Worker Check may be required for certain volunteers conducting relevant activity in South Australia, New South Wales, Queensland or Northern Territory.

 JurisdictionWho Conducts the Check?